-Victoria’s passion for the tourism and hospitality industry, including her volunteer leadership work on the Boards, or as Chair, of numerous tourism associations and academic institutions, has contributed to the growth and development of the tourism industry in Ontario and Canada.
-She currently sits on the Boards of the Canadian Tourism Human Resource Council and the Oakville Arts Council.
+Victoria's passion for the tourism and hospitality industry, including her volunteer leadership work on the Boards, or as Chair, of numerous tourism associations, destination marketing organizations, and academic institutions, has contributed to the growth and development of the tourism industry in Ontario and Canada.
+She currently sits on the Board of the Canadian Tourism Human Resource Council.

-Victoria is a graduate from University of Waterloo with an Honours BA in Recreation and Leisure Studies specializing in tourism planning and development, and is also an OTEC Designated Trainer.
-Drawing on the breadth of her experience and knowledge about Ontario’s destination development and labour market trends and issues, branding through human resources as well as OTEC programs and services, Victoria is a sought-after speaker at industry conferences and events.
+Victoria is a graduate from University of Waterloo with an Honours BA in Recreation and Leisure Studies specializing in tourism planning and development.
+She is also an OTEC Designated Trainer.
+Drawing on the breadth of her experience and knowledge about destination marketing and development, labour market trends and issues, branding, and social innovation, Victoria is a regular speaker at industry conferences and events.

-Wendy is a graduate of the University of Western Ontario with a degree in Business Administration.
+Wendy is a graduate of Western University with a degree in Business Administration.
 She earned a diploma in Travel and Tourism from Centennial College and is an OTEC Designated Trainer.
 A believer in life-long learning, Wendy has participated in Executive Leadership Programs at McMaster University and Harvard Business School.